XTRAC® Laser Provides New Hope for Those with Psoriasis and Vitiligo

 Start Getting Even!

-Vitiligo can cause patchy loss of your skin and can even cause your hair and eyes to lose their color.
+Vitiligo can cause patchy loss of your skin color and can even cause your hair and eyes to lose their color.
 While it isn’t life-threatening or contagious, it can have a significant impact on your life.

 Vitiligo occurs when pigment-producing cells within your body stop working properly.
 Why it does this is a bit of a medical mystery.
 Experts think it may be caused by genetics, autoimmune issues, skin trauma, or a combination.
 Because the causes aren’t well-understood, there’s no one-size-fits-all cure for vitiligo.